HarrisonburgHighSchool/Programming-and-Game-Design/README.md

 4. Make a sprite walk while moving, and freeze while not moving
 5. Make 3 environmental animations (plants, fire, etc.)
 6. Make another animation for your sprite (e.g., attack, jump, sit down)
+7. Make a projectile
+8. Use particle effects to make the projectile break up on impact

 # How to set up Teletype in Atom